magpylib/magpylib/docs/examples/examples_31_end_of_shaft.md

   name: python3
 ---

-# End of shaft
+# End of shaft angle sensor

+End of shaft angle sensing is a classical example for a magnetic position system.
+The goal is to determine the angular position of a rotating shaft.
+A magnet, typically a diametrally magnetized cylinder, is mounted at the end of the shaft.
+A 2D sensor is mounted below.
+When the shaft rotates the two sensor outputs will be $s_1=B_0 sin(\varphi)$ and $s_2=B_0 cos(\varphi)$, so that the angle is uniquely given by $\varphi = arctan(s_1/s_2)$.

-In this example we consider a typical end-of-shaft system where a diametral cylindrical magnet is mounted at the end of a rotating shaft.
-A magnetic field sensor is mounted centrally below with the purpose of detecting the angular position of the shaft.
+In the example below we show such a typical end-of-shaft system with a 2-pixel sensor, that is commonly used to eliminate external stray fields.
+In addition, we assume that the magnet is not perfectly mounted at the end of the shaft, but slightly displaced to the side, which results in a wobble motion.
+Such tolerances are easily implemented with Magpylib, they can be vizualized and their influence on the sensor output signal can be tested quickly.

-The purpose of this example is to
-1. compute and understand the fields at the sensor.
-1. include the influence of a magnet positioning error in the form of a small displacement from the central axis.
-2. show how complex systems and motions can be set up and demonstrated easily.
-For this

 ```{code-cell} ipython3
 import numpy as np